At Refresh in Paris, I had the opportunity to ask Eva-Lotta Allan,CBO of one of Europe’s hottest companies, Immunocore, some pointed questions.

 To close our second edition of Refresh, I discussed the field of immuno-oncology and Immunocore‘s position in it with the company’s CBO, Eva-Lotta Allan.
 The day before, immuno-oncology suffered another setback as two more patients died in Juno’s CAR-T trial, and this news provided a somber frame for the conversation.

 “I think what happened yesterday is really an indication that all immuno-oncology drugs are still experimental,” said Eva-Lotta.
 “Though we shouldn’t forget that checkpoint inhibitors have been incredibly successful so far.”
 On Immunocore’s technology, Eva-Lotta commented, “We’ve published some very encouraging clinical data on efficacy and safety.”
-No doubt that the data is what convinced smart investors like the Baker Brothers and Neil Woodford to jump on board!
+No doubt that the data is what convinced smart investors like Neil Woodford to jump on board!

 On the field in general, she remarked that immuno-oncology “is a big leap forward in medicine…with immuno-oncology, (I don’t want to use the C-word, but) the aim is obviously to cure cancer.”
 She almost mentioned that if the technology is successful, its application could be expanded to even develop an HIV cure!